Source: kainet / Flickr

 - Whenever possible, stay indoors during spraying.
 People with asthma or other respiratory conditions are encouraged to stay inside during spraying since direct exposure could worsen these conditions.

-- Air conditioners may remain on, but you should close the vent or choose the re-circulate function.
+- Air conditioners may remain on, however, if you wish to reduce the possibility of indoor exposure to pesticides, set the air conditioner vent to the closed position, or choose the re-circulate function.

 - Remove children’s toys, outdoor equipment, and clothes from outdoor areas during spraying.
 If outdoor equipment and toys are exposed to pesticides, wash them with soap and water before using again.

 - Wash skin and clothing exposed to pesticides with soap and water.
 Always wash your produce thoroughly with water before cooking or eating.